jlant/nwispy/docs/_build/html/_sources/overview.txt

 For upcoming developments, please see **In the Works**.

-Please visit the Gallery_. for some sample images.
+.. _gallery:

-.. _Gallery:
+For sample images, please visit the :doc:`gallery`.

 General Instructions
 --------------------